-3.2.1(b) Transfer between power supplies
+3.2.1(b) Transfer between power supplies (1 October 2024)

 The transfer between power supplies onboard the vessel is to be effected automatically.
 Transfer of power is to be indicated at the Remote Control Station.
-For functions with high risk levels, the supply status of these feeders is to be displayed at the Remote Control Station.
+For functions with high risk category levels, the supply status of these feeders is to be displayed at the Remote Control Station.

-3.3 Software
+3.3 Software and Hardware (1 October 2024)